bitmark-inc/feral-file-docs/artist-docs/feralfile-artwork-library.md

 - **External Dependencies**: When creating your artwork, ensure that all external dependencies are properly included and accessible.
 - **Performance**: Be cautious with performance on devices with limited resources, such as mobile phones and TVs.
 - **Animation Frame**: Consider using `requestAnimationFrame` for animations to optimize performance.
-- **Testing**: Always test your artwork thoroughly in the environments where it will be displayed (desktop browsers, mobile browsers, mobile apps, TV apps).
+- **Testing**: Test your artwork thoroughly in the environments where it will be displayed (desktop browsers, mobile browsers, mobile apps, TV apps).